- Overview of Requirements

 - Courses taken to satisfy the Core curriculum requirements may not be taken on a pass-fail basis or audited.

-- Satisfying a core curriculum requirement involves passing (with a grade of D minus or better) an approved course in that requirement area.
+- Satisfying a core curriculum requirement involves passing (with a grade of D minus or better) an approved USM course in that requirement area, transferring an equivalent course, or demonstrating other prior learning through approved prior learning assessment processes.

-- Overlaps between Core and major requirements: Only one cluster course may overlap with a student’s major requirements.
-For a minor to substitute for the cluster requirement, only one-third of the credits in the student’s minor may be courses that can be applied to the student’s major.
-For a double major to substitute for the cluster requirement the second major must require at least fifteen credit hours outside the first major.
-There are no other restrictions on overlaps between core and major requirements except those that may be imposed by the major.
+- Overlaps between Core and major requirements: Only one course in the student's chosen thematic cluster may overlap with the prefix of the student's major.
+There are no other restrictions on overlaps between Core and major requirements except those that may be imposed by the major.
 See the section of the Undergraduate Catalog corresponding to your major for additional information.

 - Overlaps between Core requirements: Overlaps are permitted between the diversity requirement and other core requirements (except international), and between the international requirement and other core requirements (except diversity).
-No other overlaps between Core requirements are permitted.
 Students must complete two distinct courses to satisfy the Diversity and International requirements.
+Some courses which satisfy the Ethical Inquiry requirement also apply toward one or more of the Thematic Clusters.

 - Repeating courses to satisfy Core requirements: A failing grade in an EYE course may be replaced by a passing grade in any EYE course.
-All other failing grades may only be replaced by a passing grade in the same course.
-See Academic Policies section of the Undergraduate Catalog for additional information on repeating courses.
+All other failing grades may be replaced only by a passing grade in the same course.
+See Academic Policies section of the Undergraduate Catalog for additional information on repeating courses and replacement grades.

 - Waivers of and substitutions for USM Core curriculum requirements may be sought from the Assistant Provost for Undergraduate Programs and Core Curriculum at email@example.com.